Dr Paul Gardiner has over 20 years research experience. His current program of research focuses on the health of older people.

-He works in the Centre for Research in Geriatric Medicine and has a Dementia Research Development Fellowship from the NHMRC and ARC.
+He works in the School of Health & Wellbeing.
 He develops programs for older people to reduce prolonged sitting and increase physical activity.
 These programs are designed to improve physical and cognitive function and help maintain independence.
 He also works with data from cohort studies to examine patterns of frailty, dementia and sarcopenia in older people and also calculate life expectancies and the number of years that people will live with these conditions.

-Dr Gardiner is also the President of the Queensland Branch of the Public Health Association of Australia (PHAA) and a member of the Board of the PHAA.
-He is founder and co-chair of the Ageing Special Interest Group for the International Society of Behavioral Nutrition and Physical Activity.
+Dr Gardiner is also the Vice President (Finance) of the Public Health Association of Australia (PHAA) and co-founder of the Diversity, Equity and Inclusion Special Interest Group of the PHAA.
+He is also co-Chair of a National Dementia Prevention Special Interest Group.